cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 1. Create and build Spring Boot application that uses JDBC
 1. ...
 1. Use Spring's JDBC Template to execute an SQL statement
+1. Use a DataSource bean
-1. Make the JDBC updates transactional
+1. Understand how to make JDBC updates transactional in CICS
 1. ...

 The application is a web application where all requests can be made from a browser.
 The application uses the Spring Boot web interface to process GET REST requests only.
 In a real world implementation of this other types of REST interfaces, such as POST, would be more appropriate.
 GET requests are used here for simplicity.